 Did you have a content strategy last year?
-Or is it one of those things that was always too expensive and did not support sales enough?
+Or is it one of those things that were always too expensive and did not support sales enough?

 Companies need to add value to customers interactions, offering a service or a free piece of information in order to build their confidence and trust that their data will be used in a valued relationship.
 The article talks about data ownership, how Google and Facebook are actually manipulating views with persuasive messaging (Advertising) rather than using content.

-Graymatter’s four cornerstones underpin our business, and our client success.
+Graymatter’s five pillars underpin our business, and our client success.
 Learn more here: